Returns & Exchanges

 Wear the Bellefit Corset to support your belly and back 24/7.
 The Corset’s compression helps strengthen your core after pregnancy.
 This strong support encourages more control of your abdomen allowing for more effortless movement while caring for yourself and your baby.

 The Bellefit Corset is ideal for recovery after C-Section or Natural Birth.
-Equipped with two rows of hook and eye closures, the Corset provides extra room so you may adjust it depending on your compression needs.

 Click on the image to read the testimonial.